OpenRTX/dmrconfig/README.md

 ## License

-Sources are distributed freely under the terms of Apache 2.0 license.
+Sources are distributed freely under the terms of BSD 3 license. \
+For more information see the [LICENSE file](https://github.com/OpenRTX/dmrconfig/blob/master/LICENSE)

 ## Credits
 DMRconfig was created by Serge Vakulenko KK6ABQ.